Omega SA: Space exploration

+First worn by Mercury astronaut Wally Schirra in 1962, the "Omega Speedmaster Professional Chronograph" was chosen by NASA to become the only chronograph certified for use on all missions since 1965.

 The selection of the "Omega Speedmaster Professional Chronograph" for American astronauts was the subject of a rivalry between Omega and Bulova.

 All subsequent crewed NASA missions also used this handwound wristwatch.
 NASA started selecting the chronograph in the early 1960s.
 Automatic chronograph wristwatches were not available until 1969.
 Even so, all the instrument panel clocks and time-keeping mechanisms in the spacecraft on those space missions were Bulova Accutrons with tuning fork movements, because at the time NASA did not know how well a mechanical movement would work in zero gravity.

 First watch on the Moon

 The Omega Speedmaster Professional Chronograph was the first watch on the Moon, worn by Buzz Aldrin.
-Although Apollo 11 commander Neil Armstrong was first to set foot on the moon, he left his 105.012 Speedmaster inside the Lunar Module as a backup because the LM's electronic timer had malfunctioned.
-Aldrin elected to wear his, making his Speedmaster the first watch worn on the moon.
+Although Apollo 11 commander Neil Armstrong was first to set foot on the Moon, he left his 105.012 Speedmaster inside the Lunar Module Eagle as a backup because the LM's electronic timer had malfunctioned.
+Aldrin wore his, making his Speedmaster the first watch worn on the Moon.
 Armstrong's watch is displayed at the National Air and Space Museum in Washington, D.C.
-Aldrin's was stolen; he mentions in his book, Return to Earth, that when donating several items to the Smithsonian Institution, his Omega was one of the few things stolen from his personal effects.
+Aldrin's was stolen; he mentions in his 1973 book, Return to Earth, that when donating several items to the Smithsonian Institution his Omega was one of the few things stolen from his personal effects.

 In 2007, to mark the 50th anniversary of the Omega Speedmaster Professional Chronograph, Omega unveiled the commemorative Speedmaster Professional Chronograph Moonwatch.
 The watch had the distinctive features of the first hand-winding Omega Speedmaster introduced in 1957.
 It was sold in an edition of 1,957 pieces.

+Deepest normally functioning diving watch

+As of May 2019, the record for the deepest normally functioning experimental diving watch is held by the Omega Seamaster Planet Ocean Ultra Deep Professional after reaching a (revised) depth of 10925 m ±4 m of seawater during a descent to the bottom of the "Eastern Pool" of the Challenger Deep by the Five Deeps Expedition.
+Two of these watches were attached to the outside of the Deep-Submergence Vehicle Limiting Factor: one on each of the main vessel's robotic arms and an additional one on the ultra-deep-sea lander Skaff.
+Due to a technical problem the watch fixed to the ultra-deep-sea lander stayed on the bottom for two days before it and the lander were salvaged from an unrevised depth of 10927 m.
+The normal surface air filled watch case is made of (DNV GL certified) forged grade 5 Titanium alloy (same as the hull of the DSV Limiting Factor) has a 55 mm diameter and is almost 28 mm thick and has been tested and certified for up to 1500 bar/15000 m.